swent-sp-2024-event-radar/event-radar-app/README.md

 ## Packages structure

 Here is a description of the more important packages in the main folder.
+We have clearly separated fronted Ui from backend functionalities and data interactions.

-- **Model** holds all the model for our app such as event, user and the differents repositories to interact with the database
+- **Model** holds all the model for our app such as event, user, messages and the differents repositories to interact with the database

   - **di** is used to store the setup files for data dependencies injection

   - **repository** holds the repositories used to bridge between the data source and the rest of the app.
 It contains repositories for : event, users, messages, and location.
+In our case we are working the Firebase and Nominatim.

-- **Ui** sort all the kotlin files containing our composable function to display the ui
+- **Ui** sort all the kotlin files containing our composable function to display the ui.
+Our main screens (brow)

 - **ViewModel** contains all our viewModels used in the app.
 ViewModels manage the data for the UI components, handling logic and surviving configuration changes, based on the Model View ViewModel design.

 ## Figma